Consensys/Legions/README.md

 Ethereum Node Security Toolkit

-Handy toolkit for security researchers poking around Ethereum nodes (and contracts)
+Handy toolkit for security researchers poking around Ethereum nodes (and contracts) It also has functionalities such as:
+ - Conversions (toWei, fromWei, keccak, etc)
+ - Query for balance, code, storage of smart contracts, ecrecover
+ - etc

 **This package is extremely beta**